ciabo14/SelfDrivingCarND_UnscentendKalmanFilter/README.md

 ## NIS index analysis and noise optimization:

 Process noise parameters were optimized using the NIS indicator.
-The consistency check was done in the dataset 'obj_pose-laser-radar-synthetic-input.txt'.
-Since process noise is define by two parameters \sigma_{a} and \sigma_{\ddot{\phi}}, we have 2 degree of freedom and the NIS reference value is 5.991.
+The consistency check was done in the dataset *obj_pose-laser-radar-synthetic-input.txt*.
+Since process noise is define by two parameters \sigma_{a} and \sigma_{\ddot{\phi}}, we have 2 degree of freedom and the NIS reference value is **5.991**.

-Whit the noise values optimized, the percentage of the vaules over the reference values are 6.6%.
+Whit the noise values optimized, the percentage of the vaules over the reference values are **6.6%**.

-##Results
+## Results

 The computed RMSE, also output of the executable, is stricty dependant on the sensor used.
 The results for the provided files are: